woodward/vim-flashcards/vim/Movement.md

 ;         ⮂  Repeat the last character motion in the original direction ,         ⮂  Repeat the last character motion in the opposite direction

+gg   ⮂  Shortcut for 1G - go to the beginning of the file

 nG        ⮂  Go to line number n
 G         ⮂  Go to the last line in the file